Join us at an event to advocate for funding and policy for the region!

 The importance of our lobby day:

-Despite its significance, the Sierra Nevada has historically been underrepresented in legislative and agency decisions about allocating state and federal funding for natural resource protection and management, including climate adaptation and mitigation.
-Rural communities in the Sierra Nevada are also often left out of equitable resources and funding for climate projects due to the remote, disconnected geographic locations and underrepresented populations.
-As a result, communities and infrastructure, as well as the entire ecosystems on which these communities depend, are at significant risk.
+Despite its ecological and cultural significance, the Sierra Nevada remains historically underrepresented in legislative and agency decisions about allocating funding for natural resource protection and management.
+Rural communities in the Sierra Nevada are also often under-resourced and underfunded when it comes to climate allocations.
+As a result, the Sierra Nevada’s communities and infrastructure, as well as the ecosystems on which these local economies depend, face serious threats.

 Event Program